-Note 1 : Corporate information
+Note 1: Corporate information

-Hariyana Ship Breakers Limited is a public company domiciled in India and incorporated under the provisions of the Companies Act, 1956.
+Inducto Steel Limited is a public company domiciled in India and incorporated under the provisions of the Companies Act, 1956.
 The company has its primary listing on BSE Limited.

-During the year, the Company was engaged in Ship Recycling (ship breaking), Manufacturing of Sponge Iron & Steels, Trading in Ferrous & Non-Ferrous Metals and Coal and Investment.
-As and when any surplus fund are available, the same is given on interest to other parties and also invested in the shares and securities to earn short term and long term capital gains.
+During the year, the Company was engaged in the ship breaking business and trading activities in metal scrap, coals, aluminum foil & other inouts.
+However, as and when any surplus fund are available, the same is given on interest to other parties and also invested in the shares and securities to earn short term and long term capital gains.